wincent/command-t/doc/command-t.txt

 Following is a list of all available options:

                                                *g:CommandTMaxFiles*
   |g:CommandTMaxFiles|                           number (default 10000)

       The maximum number of files that will be considered when scanning the current directory.
 Upon reaching this number scanning stops.
+This limit applies only to file listings and is ignored for buffer listings.

                                                *g:CommandTMaxDepth*
   |g:CommandTMaxDepth|                           number (default 15)

       The maximum depth (levels of recursion) to be explored when scanning the current directory.
 Any directories at levels beyond this depth will be skipped.

                                                *g:CommandTMaxHeight*
   |g:CommandTMaxHeight|                          number (default: 0)

       The maximum height in lines the match window is allowed to expand to.
       If set to 0, the window will occupy as much of the available space as needed to show matching entries.

                                                *g:CommandTAlwaysShowDotFiles*
   |g:CommandTAlwaysShowDotFiles|                 boolean (default: 0)

-      By default Command-T will show dot-files only if the entered search string contains a dot that could cause a dot-file to match.
+      When showing the file listing Command-T will by default show dot-files only if the entered search string contains a dot that could cause a dot-file to match.
 When set to a non-zero value, this setting instructs Command-T to always include matching dot-files in the match list regardless of whether the search string contains a dot.
-See also |g:CommandTNeverShowDotFiles|.
+See also
+      |g:CommandTNeverShowDotFiles|.
+Note that this setting only influences
+      the file listing; the buffer listing treats dot-files like any other file.

                                                *g:CommandTNeverShowDotFiles*
   |g:CommandTNeverShowDotFiles|                  boolean (default: 0)

-      By default Command-T will show dot-files if the entered search string contains a dot that could cause a dot-file to match.
+      In the file listing, Command-T will by default show dot-files if the entered search string contains a dot that could cause a dot-file to match.
 When set to a non-zero value, this setting instructs Command-T to never show dot-files under any circumstances.
-Note that it is contradictory to set both this setting and |g:CommandTAlwaysShowDotFiles| to true, and if you do so Vim will suffer from headaches, nervous twitches, and sudden mood swings.
+Note that it is contradictory to set both this setting and
+      |g:CommandTAlwaysShowDotFiles| to true, and if you do so Vim will suffer
+      from headaches, nervous twitches, and sudden mood swings.
+This setting has no effect in buffer listings, where dot files are treated like any other file.

                                                *g:CommandTScanDotDirectories*
   |g:CommandTScanDotDirectories|                 boolean (default: 0)

       Normally Command-T will not recurse into "dot-directories" (directories